BBBenson/airbnb-clone-project/README.md

 - Search & Filter: Users can browse listings using filters like location, price, amenities, and availability.

 - Admin Panel: Admins can manage users, properties, bookings, and reports for maintenance and support.

+Backend API Security

+- Authentication: Only registered users can access protected endpoints using token-based or session-based authentication.

+- Authorization: Role-based access control to prevent unauthorized data access (e.g., only property owners can update their listings).

+- Rate Limiting: Protects against DDoS and brute-force attacks by limiting the number of requests per time frame.

+- Input Validation: Prevents injection attacks by sanitizing user inputs on both frontend and backend.

+- Data Encryption: Sensitive user data like passwords are encrypted using hashing algorithms (e.g., bcrypt).

+Importance
+- Ensures user data protection and privacy.
+- Maintains transaction security for payments.
+- Prevents unauthorized access to critical resources.

+Backend CI/CD Pipeline

+What is CI/CD?
+CI/CD (Continuous Integration and Continuous Deployment) automates the integration and deployment of code, allowing for faster, more reliable software delivery.

+Tools and Workflow
+- GitHub Actions: Automates testing and deployment pipelines on every commit or pull request.
+- Docker: Ensures environment consistency from development to production by containerizing the app.
+- Testing Tools: Unit and integration tests are executed during the CI phase to catch bugs early.

+Benefits
+- Minimizes deployment errors and manual work.
+- Speeds up the delivery process.
+- Maintains high code quality and system reliability.